tobecontinued/soclib/utils/doc/build.rst

   * Put template class definition (.h) and implementation (.cpp) in two separate files.
 Compile the implementation separately.

-  * This implies that the C++ templates must be explicitely instanciated with some ``template class ns::Foo<parameters>;`` code.
+  * This implies that the C++ templates must be explicitly instanciated with some ``template class ns::Foo<parameters>;`` code.